josephmallari/vrikinpu/README.md

 For the backend I used Node/Express and sqlite for the local DB.
 I did some research on which local DB to use and for this instance, sqlite was the most simplest.
 I thought about using RxDB cause that's what Autarc is using but sqlite seems more fitting for a small application.

-The code is self documenting and I also added comments for better understanding.
+The code is self documenting and I also added comments for better explanations.

 ## future considerations given more time

-- I would like to fully integrate socket io so that the application updates through tabs
 - Dockerize the application for easier use and deployment
 - Add more unit testing and add e2e testing
+- Add core logic and edge cases for when websocket disconnects and also add testing